Planning a trip

 Looking for alternative routes

 Once you have most of the stops added you should have a critical look at the route Furkot suggested.
-If you are going on a road trip and not just trying to cover as much distance as quickly as possible you may want to make Furkot to suggest backroads instead of highways.
-That can be set for the entire trip in the Trip drawer, but you can also select each route separately and change its highway preferences.
+If you are going on a road trip and not just trying to cover as much distance as quickly as possible you may want to have Furkot suggest backroads instead of highways.
+This can be set for the entire trip in the Trip drawer, but you can also select each route separately and change its highway preferences.

 If you have a road in mind that Furkot did not find you can grab a route and drag it to a different place.
 However if you are looking for a picturesque road a better strategy might be adding some Scenic Byways from the Find drawer.